-CAL FIRE Regional Urban Foresters are available for advice and technical expertise in the planning of projects.
-They will not provide any guidance that will improve the competitiveness of a project but can assist in answering procedural questions, questions about requirements, and urban forestry technical advice.
-See Appendix E for a list of CAL FIRE Regional Urban Foresters.
+CAL FIRE Urban Foresters are available for advice and technical expertise in the planning of projects.
+They will not provide any guidance that will improve the competitiveness of a project during the grant application period but can assist in answering procedural questions, questions about requirements, and can provide urban forestry technical advice.
+See Appendix E for a list of CAL FIRE Urban Foresters.

 Funding of the projects awarded by the CAL FIRE Urban & Community Forestry Program is subject to availability and approval of the Budget Act each fiscal year (July 1-June 30).
-Grant agreements may not be in place until the spring or early summer following the application deadline, so please plan project timelines accordingly.
-Implementation Projects must be completed by March 30, 2026 at the latest.
-Planning Grant Projects must be completed within 9-12 months of executed grant agreement.
+Grant agreements may not be in place until the winter following the application deadline, so please plan project timelines accordingly.
+Projects must be completed by March 30, 2026 at the latest.

 If selected, the project applicant shall comply with all applicable federal, state, and local laws, rules, regulations, and ordinances in carrying out the grant project.